FerdiStro/spring-postman-request-generator/README.md

 ---
 # Plugin Description
 <!-- Plugin description -->
+**IMPORTANT: Currently under development - functionality still limited and partially buggy.
+Feel free to contribute and improve the plugin.**

 Generate Postman collections directly from your Spring controllers without leaving IntelliJ IDEA.
 This plugin adds a convenient gutter icon next to methods annotated with `@RequestMapping`.
 With a single click, it creates a ready-to-use Postman collection (`generated-request.json`) in your project root.